jhumelsine/jhumelsine.github.io/_posts/2024-11-27-abstraction-cohesion.md

 An Abstract Factory Pattern is an extension of the [Factory Pattern]( https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html#factories) concept.

 A  __Factory__ is a class that returns a concrete instance for an abstract reference.
-An __Abstract Factory__ is an interface that declares a set of __Factory__ methods each of which returns a declared abstract reference.
+An __Abstract Factory__ is an interface that declares a set of __Factory__ methods each of which returns concrete reference to an abstract definition.
 The concrete classes that implement the __Abstract Factory__ must implement each of those __Factory__ methods and return concrete references for each, such that those concrete references are consistent.
 Do you see what I mean about __Abstract Factory__ being challenging as the first pattern presented in the GoF?